suchjs/such/README.md

   "test": "Hello" || "World" || "Welcome"
 }
 ```
-You can also install `such-cli`,and do those in the command line.(will supply soon)
+You can also install `such-cli`,and do those in the command line.
 ```bash
 npm install --save-dev such-cli such init